itgalaxy/sentry-integration/README.md

 updater.
 However enabling or disabling does nothing if the above script is active (since it will always be enabled).

-## Security Vulnerabilities

-If you discover a security vulnerability within WordPress Sentry (sentry-integration), please send an e-mail to Alex Bouma at me@alexbouma.me.
-All security vulnerabilities will be swiftly addressed.

 ## License

 The WordPress Sentry (sentry-integration) plugin is open-sourced software